Search

 Selected topics in Art History possibly, but not necessarily, linked to a course that would later visit sites of art and visual culture.

 An introductory painting course that explores contemporary themes germane to other disciplines.
-This is a water-based media course: ink and/or watercolour and/or acrylic.
+This is an introductory watercolour course.
 Prerequisite: Second year standing or consent of the instructor (based on portfolio submission).

 Advanced painting course that further develops techniques (in oil) and concepts with a focus on contemporary practices, leading to self-initiated projects.
 Prerequisite: AUART 171 or AUART 271 (2024) or approval of instructor based on a portfolio submission.
 Requires payment of additional student instructional support fees.
 Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.